 March

-The herds are still grazing across Serengeti’s short grass plains and also the Liondo and Ngorongoro Conservation Area.
+The herds are still grazing across Serengeti’s short grass plains and the Liondo and Ngorongoro Conservation Area.
 Rains begin in March, so the animals start to move.

 April and May